Mandatory Palestine: The Arab revolt

 By the time the revolt concluded in March 1939, more than 5,000 Arabs, 400 Jews, and 200 British had been killed and at least 15,000 Arabs were wounded.
 In total, 10% of the adult Arab male population was killed, wounded, imprisoned, or exiled.
 From 1936 to 1945, while establishing collaborative security arrangements with the Jewish Agency, the British confiscated 13,200 firearms from Arabs and 521 weapons from Jews.

 The attacks on the Jewish population by Arabs had three lasting effects: firstly, they led to the formation and development of Jewish underground militias, primarily the Haganah, which were to prove decisive in 1948.
 Secondly, it became clear that the two communities could not be reconciled, and the idea of partition was born.
 Thirdly, the British responded to Arab opposition with the White Paper of 1939, which severely restricted Jewish land purchase and immigration.
-However, with the advent of World War II, even this reduced immigration quota was not reached.
+However, with the advent of the Second World War, even this reduced immigration quota was not reached.
 The White Paper policy itself radicalised segments of the Jewish population, who after the war would no longer cooperate with the British.

-The revolt had also a negative effect on Palestinian Arab leadership, social cohesion, and military capabilities and contributed to the outcome of the 1948 War because "when the Palestinians faced their most fateful challenge in 1947–49, they were still suffering from the British repression of 1936–39, and were in effect without a unified leadership.
+The revolt had also a negative effect on Palestinian Arab leadership, social cohesion, and military capabilities, and it contributed to the outcome of the 1948 War because "when the Palestinians faced their most fateful challenge in 1947–49, they were still suffering from the British repression of 1936–39, and were in effect without a unified leadership.
 Indeed, it might be argued that they were virtually without any leadership at all."